 - Your medical records

-Our law firm can assist you in a myriad of ways.
+Our car accident attorneys in Long Island, NY can assist you in a number of ways.
 The sooner you act, the sooner we can get started pursuing justice and compensation on your behalf.
 To learn more about what pieces of evidence could strengthen your case, call the Law Office of Cohen & Jaffe, LLP today.

 We Can Communicate with the Insurance Company for You

-One of the many ways that our Long Island car accident lawyer can serve your case is by handling all communications with the insurance company overseeing your claim.
-The New York State Department of Financial Services (DFS) reminds us that New York is a no-fault insurance state, meaning that you will need to first file a claim with your own insurance company before pursuing more money from the at-fault party.
+One of the many ways that our Long Island car accident lawyers can serve your case is by handling all communications with the insurance company overseeing your claim.
+The New York State Department of Financial Services (DFS) explains that New York is a no-fault insurance state, meaning that you will need to file a claim with your own insurance company before pursuing more money from the at-fault party.

 Insurance Companies Are Not on Your Side

 You may think that because you are filing a claim with your own insurance company, they have your best interests in mind.
 However, this is not necessarily true.
-The insurance adjuster may employ certain methods that work to deny or undervalue the value of your car accident claim.
+The insurance adjuster may employ certain methods to deny or undervalue your car accident claim.
 We are familiar with the tactics they use and do not want you to accept a lower settlement than you deserve.

-When you work with a lawyer from the Law Office of Cohen & Jaffe, LLP, we can manage all communications and negotiations with the liable insurance company.
+When you work with a car accident lawyer from the Law Office of Cohen & Jaffe, LLP, we manage all communications and negotiations with liable insurance companies.
 We can present them with evidence that demonstrates the nature of your accident and injuries.
 Furthermore, we can work to protect you against any unfair insurance practices.
-We will tirelessly fight for a just settlement.
+We will fight tirelessly for a just settlement.

-The Statute of Limitations in New York for Personal Injury Lawsuits
+The Statute of Limitations for Personal Injury Lawsuits

-The statute of limitations determines the amount of time you legally have to file a personal injury lawsuit after an accident.
-According to CVP § 214(4), car accident claimants typically have three years after their collisions to file a lawsuit.
+The statute of limitations determines the amount of time you have to file a personal injury lawsuit after a serious auto accident.
+According to CVP § 214(4), car accident claimants generally have three years after their collisions to file a lawsuit.